What Generac Generator Error Codes Mean And How to Fix Them

 Error Code 1505 – RPM Loss During Start

-This code means the generator tried to crank, but the controller didn’t detect the engine reaching operating speed.
-It typically points to a weak battery, failed starter relay, or faulty RPM sensor.
+Generac error code 1505 means the generator tried to crank, but the controller didn’t detect the engine reaching operating speed.
+It typically points to a weak battery, a failed starter relay, or a faulty RPM sensor.

 Check and load-test the battery.
 Inspect the starter relay and wiring.
 Try to manually start the generator.
-If the code reappears, call for service.
+If the code reappears after attempting these steps, it’s not a DIY fix.
+It’s time to call for service.

 Error Code 2800 – Auxiliary Shutdown

-This indicates that one of the generator’s emergency stop switches has been triggered or a safety shutdown circuit is open.
-This is common after recent maintenance.
+The Generac 2800 code indicates that one of the generator’s emergency stop switches has been triggered or a safety shutdown circuit is open.
+This is common after recent maintenance, because a technician may have left an E-stop switch in the off position.

 Error Code 1902 – Low Oil Pressure